The links below provide easy navigation to the different segments of this guide.

 Will you be okay if the other person decided not to work anymore?
 Can a partner decide that the other should not work?
 What happens if one person gets an opportunity that requires the other to move?
 Are you fine with long-distance?
 Will relatives be allowed to live in your house?
 Are you allowed to cater to the needs of external family members?

 Of course, speaking about deal breakers beforehand does not guarantee that the other party will never change their mind.
 However, it does help to know where they stand right now.

 Part B – Saving and Investing as a Married Couple

 4 Married Millennials on Their Most Important Money Values as a Couple

-We asked 4 married people their most important money values with their spouse.
-Even though they do not know each other, their answers are similar and everyone can learn from these.
+We asked 4 married people their most important money values with their spouses.
+Even though they do not know each other, their answers are similar and everyone can learn from them.

 Oyindamola – Married in 2020

 - Honesty – You need to be truthful about your financial weakness so the other person can be your strength.
 Are you a person who can spend your last money on shoes?
 Or are you one who can’t stand to see someone in need without giving?